-second and later year/semester students who achieve a distinction (75% and above) for each of the subjects for the year of study;
+second and later year /semester students who achieve an overall pass with distinction (average of 75% and above);

-first year/semester students who obtain a matriculation endorsement with an aggregate of 80% or higher in the NSC examination.
+first year/semester students who obtain a matriculation endorsement with an aggregate of 70% - 79% in the NSC examination.

-- 1.6.2.3 If the student qualifies for a 100% remission of tuition fees and receives another bursary or scholarship that is less than the amount the student would have qualified for in terms of the student incentive scheme, the DUT shall grant a remission of fees for the difference.
-If the difference is less than the book voucher, the student will qualify for the book voucher of R800. - 1.6.2.4 If the student qualifies for less than 100% remission of tuition fees, viz 50% and receives another partial bursary, DUT shall grant a remission that is not more than the amount the student would have qualified for.
+- 1.6.2.2 A voucher for the sum of R800 for the purchase of academic textbooks for: - second and later year/semester students who achieve a distinction (75% and above) for each of the subjects for the year of study; - first year/semester students who obtain a matriculation endorsement with an aggregate of 80% or higher in the NSC examination. - 1.6.2.3 If the student qualifies for a 100% remission of tuition fees and receives another bursary or scholarship that is less than the amount the student would have qualified for in terms of the student incentive scheme, the DUT shall grant a remission of fees for the difference.
+If the difference is less than the book voucher, the student will qualify for the book voucher of R800. - 1.6.24 If the student qualifies for less than 100% remission of tuition fees, viz 50% and receives another partial bursary, DUT shall grant a remission that is not more than the amount the student would have qualified for.
 This shall also be limited to the difference between the full tuition fee payable and the bursary received by the student (Top up).